DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

   --out_dir wfampliconref_new/barcode01 \
   -profile standard
 ```
+>These workflows were executed separately for each of the ten barcoded samples (barcode01 to barcode10), updating the --fastq, --sample, --reference, --out_dir parameters accordingly.
+Output directories were created per sample to maintain a structured and reproducible workflow.

 ### Convert FASTQ to FASTA
 Before running ITSx, the filtered .fastq reads of the clinical isolates must be converted to .fasta, since ITSx only supports FASTA input.